 |Tibbetts Point, NY|

-The second Fresnel light on the great northern lakes has recently been erected at Tibbett's Point, Lake Ontario.
-The shaft is of brick work, 47 feet high, and 12 1/2 feet in diameter at the base.
-The lantern is an octagon, 6 1/2 feet m diameter, and 15 feet high, comprising seven lights of French plate glass, 40 by 30, and 3/8 ths of an inch in thickness, clear as crystal—the eighth, or remaining side of the octagon, being an iron door.
+The second Fresnel light on the great northern lakes has recently been erected at Tibbett’s Point, Lake Ontario.
+The shaft is of brick work, 47 feet high, and 12 ½ feet in diameter at the base.
+The lantern is an octagon, 6 ½ feet in diameter, and 15 feet high, comprising seven lights of French plate glass, 40 by 30, and 3/8 ths of an inch in thickness, clear as crystal—the eighth, or remaining side of the octagon, being an iron door.

 In 1877, the Lighthouse Board noted: “The buildings at this station are old, much decayed, and too small to afford proper accommodations for the keepers.
-This light…must always be an important aid to navigation and should be rebuilt.
+This light is at the entrance to the Saint Lawrence River from Lake Ontario.
+It must always be an important aid to navigation and should be rebuilt.
 It is recommended that an appropriation of $10,000 be made for rebuilding this station.”

 In 1890, the Lighthouse Board noted in its annual report that it was important that the station’s location “be made known at all times and in all kinds of weather” and requested $4,300 for the establishment of a steam fog signal.
 This request was repeated for years until the amount was finally approved on March 2, 1895.
-Still, the brick fog signal house and duplicate ten-inch whistles were not ready until the opening of navigation in 1897.
-Later that same year, a stone wall, three feet thick, twelve feet high and sixty-five feet long, was built at the foot of the bank near the fog signal to protect the point from further erosion.
+Still, the brick fog signal house and duplicate ten-inch whistles were not ready until the opening of navigation in 1897 as the bids for furnishing a duplicate steam fog signal were all rejected for being too expensive or for not conforming to the specifications.
+Later in 1897, a stone wall, three feet thick, twelve feet high and sixty-five feet long, was built at the foot of the bank near the fog signal to protect the point from further erosion.